 MEN'S GLEE CLUB-An organization for men interested in singing.
 This club appears at college functions and sponsors concerts.
-A key is given for two years' service.
+A key is given for two year's service.

-M. S. C. FLYING ASSOCIATION - Affiliated with the National Aeronautics Association and organized to promote interest in the field.
-Meetings are held weekly.
+M.S.C.
+FLYING ASSOCIATION-Affiliated with the National Aeronautics Association and organized to promote interest in the field.
+Meetings are held.

 MICHIGAN STATE COLLEGE HOTEL ASSO-CIATION-All Hotel Administration students are members.
-The group meets to discuss hotel problems, meets with leaders in the industry and to become acquainted with fellow hotel training students.
+The group meets to discuss hotel problems and meets with leaders in the industry.
+It strives to promote closer relationships among all hotel training students.

-M. S. C. OUTING CLUB-Organized to promote interest among all students in outdoor recreational activities
+M.S.C.
+OUTING CLUB-Organized to promote interest among all students in outdoor recreational activities.

-MICHIGAN STATE RADIO CLUB - Organized to promote interest in amateur radio operation.
+MICHIGAN STATE RADIO CLUB-Organized to promote interest in amateur radio operation.
 Open to both students and faculty.
 Weekly meetings are held.